maxharlow/reconcile/README.md

 Parameters:
 * `apiKey` A Companies House [API key](https://developer.company-information.service.gov.uk/developer/applications/register).
 * `individualNameField` Individual name column.
+* `dateOfBirthField` Date of birth column, in ISO 8601 format.
+If given will use the month and year to filter results.
+Optional.
+* `nonMiddleNameMatch` Match individual name only based on the first and last names.
+Ignores non-alphabetical differences and titles.
+Optional.
+* `preciseMatch` Match individual name precisely.
+Ignores non-alphabetical differences and titles.
+Optional.

 Produces a CSV including columns:
 * `officerID`